 - Spread cheese out in the bottom of a 12-inch cast iron pan.
 Drizzle olive oil over the cheese.
 Mix together the garlic and herbs in a small bowl and sprinkle the mixture evenly over the cheese.
 Sprinkle salt and pepper over the top of the cheese.

-- Bake for 6 minutes, until the cheese is bubbly and melted through.
-Carefully remove the pan from the oven and set it on a heatproof surface – the pan will be hot!
+- Broil for 6 minutes, until the cheese is bubbly and melted through.
+Carefully remove the pan from the oven and set it on a heatproof surface - the pan will be hot!
 Serve immediately.

 mmmmmmmmmmmmmmmm yummy